Maltese Shih Tzu

 This type of dog only needs about 10 to 15 minutes of exercise per day.
 This can come in the form of a leisurely walk or more vigorous games of fetch.
 Because this particular hybrid can suffer from bouts of respiratory issues in humidity and hot weather, outdoor exercise sessions should be limited in the summer.

-Because of this dog’s naturally friendly dispositions, owners may be tempted to neglect early training and socialization.
+Because of this dog’s naturally friendly disposition, owners may be tempted to neglect early training and socialization.
 This is generally not advised.
 Full-grown dogs will always behave better when they’ve had early training as puppies.
 Crate training is recommended (but not necessarily required) to offer puppies a safe space and assist with house training.
 If you plan to have your dog spayed or neutered, then this should be done around the first year of age.
-Unless you plan to breed your dog, spaying and neutering is usually recommended.
+Unless you plan to breed your dog, spaying and neutering are usually recommended.
 It has many health and behavioral benefits.